jayinc/docs/content/design-philosophy/receive-commands/_index.md

 These examples should be placed close to where the visual feedback will appear.
 You can hide the examples after the user has tried the voice user interface.

-# Avoid using a wake word
+# When a pressable button is available wake word is not needed

 While voice assistants use a wake word so that they can be activated from a distance, your touch screen application doesn’t need to.
 Repeating the wake word every time makes the experience jarring, adds latency and decreases the reliability.
+Moreover, there are privacy risks associated with a wake word.

-The hands free scenario is far less relevant than you might initially think, as the user is already holding the device.
-There are also privacy risks involved with a wake word.
+The hands free scenario is far less relevant than you might initially think.
+With a touch screen device the user is already holding the device in their hand.
+Even in the context of driving a car a button in the steering wheel will work much better than a wake word.

 # Prefer a push-to-talk button mechanism